 As a result of this practical philosophy of life, Norberg-Hodge discovered during her stays with the Ladakh people, that their sense of self was inclusive to the extent that they did not retreat behind barriers of fear and self-protection but in fact: “… they seem to be totally lacking in what we would call pride.
 This doesn‘t mean a lack of self-respect.
 On the contrary, their self-respect is so deep rooted as to be unquestioned.
 I have never met people that seem so healthy emotionally, so secure, as the Ladakhis.”

 Can you imagine a society devoid of pride or narcissism?
-Think what that would for the decision-making process in business, economics and community relations?
+Think what that would mean for the decision-making process in business, economics and community relations?
 It would totally change the very nature of society itself.
 But is that a utopian perfection?

 As Norberg-Hodge explains: “The reasons are, of course, complex and spring from a whole way of life and world-view.
 But I am sure that the most important factor is the sense that you are a part of something much larger than yourself, that you are inextricably connected to others and your surroundings.”

 That being so, why has such a profound truth been erased from our memory?
-Religion, science and education have utterly failed to deliver a true sense of meaning though the idea that we are part of something mysterious and which transcends the material world is intuitively known by most people.
+Religion, science and education have utterly failed to deliver a true sense of meaning though the idea that we are part of something mysterious which transcends the material world, an idea that is intuitively known by most people.
 Political ponerology has warped and contoured global populations to a singular world-view which places any idea of multi-dimensionality and cooperative visions beyond the reach of ordinary people.
 The cost to our spiritual heritage has been incalculable where the impetus of desire and the need possess to fill up this unfillable void defines our status and our identity.

 Norberg-Hodge describes a healthy society as: